 Mount Marty University avoids cancellation of classes due to weather.
 Students who must travel a distance should use good judgment as to whether or not they should attend classes in questionable weather conditions.
-If conditions warrant canceling classes, listen to WNAX (AM 570/FM 104), KYNT/KKYA (AM 14250/FM93) or KVHT (FM 106.3).
-Cancellation information is also available at www.keloland.com on the Close Line link.
+If conditions warrant canceling classes, MMU will issue an official CAN message.
+CAN system notices ensure that the MMU community members are receiving the most up-to-date information in the event of a crisis.
+Sign up for Campus Alert Notifications (CAN) on Lancerlink.
+The university may also issue notices via WNAX (AM 570/FM 104), KYNT/KKYA (AM 14250/FM93) or KVHT (FM 106.3).
+Cancellation information may also be available at www.keloland.com on the Close Line link.